 The Ester Boserup Prize for Research on Development and the Ester Boserup Thesis Prize

 The Ester Boserup Prize for Research on Development is awarded for outstanding social science research on development and economic history.
 The prize will be presented to a scholar whose research has improved and deepened our knowledge of development dynamics and economic history, of poverty and wealth, of marginalization and political participation, and of lawlessness and justice.
-The prize is being awarded for the fifth time.

 The Prize Committee: The Management Group of The Copenhagen Centre for Development Research's host department, The Department of Food and Resource Economics, appoints a scientific committee of 5-6 members of active and prominent scholars in their fields for a renewable 3-year period.
 The committee is headed by the director of the Centre.
 The Committee selects the candidate among the incoming nominations.

 Nomination for the Prizes: Candidates for the Ester Boserup Prize for Research on Development can be nominated by groups or individuals.
 Candidates for the Ester Boserup Thesis Prize can be nominated by the thesis supervisor.

 |The prizes have been named in honor of the Danish economist Ester Boserup (1910-99) whose seminal contributions to the understandings of societal change transcended both national and disciplinary boarders.
 Perhaps most well-known is her theory of agricultural development, which she published in 1965 under the title 'The Conditions of Agricultural Growth: The Economics of Agrarian Change under Population Pressure'.
 In this work, based partly on observations from her travels in India, she argues that technological change in agriculture is a consequence of population density: As low-input, extensive agriculture is generally more labour efficient than intensive agriculture, farmers in sparsely populated areas have little incentive to innovate and intensify cultivation.|